zaynahjaved/pg-broil/readme.md

 pretrain policy using spinninup then use evaluate_policy.py and give it the save path and the env name and it will run 100 policy evaluations and return the expected return under the posterior the cvar

-Note you need to pass in the max horizon for the mdp to initialize the buffer size. max horizon should be the max number of steps possible in the environment.
+Note you need to pass in the max horizon for the mdp to initialize the buffer size.
+Max horizon should be the max number of steps possible in the environment.

 ```
-python spinup/algos/pytorch/evaluation/evaluate_policy.py --save_path /home/user/code/spinningup/data/installtest/installtest_s0 --env CartPole-v0 --num_rollouts 100 --max_horizon 200
+python spinup/algos/pytorch/evaluation/evaluate_policy.py --save_path spinningup/data/installtest/installtest_s0 --env CartPole-v0 --num_rollouts 100 --max_horizon 200
 ```
 ===========================================